Boyzone

-The group split in 1999.
-Boyzone made a comeback in 2007, originally with the intention of just touring.
-Gately died on 10 October 2009 of natural causes while on holiday in the Spanish island of Majorca.
+Boyzone split in 1999, but made a comeback in 2007, originally with the intention of just touring.
+Gately died on 10 October 2009 of a congenital heart defect while on holiday in the Spanish island of Majorca.
 Boyzone went on tour in late 2018 to celebrate their 25th anniversary.
 An album to celebrate the anniversary was released on 16 November 2018.
-On 28 April 2018, it was announced that the band would split for good after their anniversary celebrations, which ended in 2019.
+On 28 April 2018, it was announced that the band would split after their anniversary celebrations, which ended in 2019.

+Following the success of their TV documentary in 2025, Boyzone have reformed for a one-off farewell stadium show in 2026.

 History

-Said and Done (1993–1995)
+Breakthrough and Said and Done (1993–1995)

 In 1993, an advertisement appeared in Irish newspapers calling for auditions to form a new Irish "boy band" group.
-The advertisements were sent out by theatrical manager Louis Walsh who was looking to make an "Irish Take That" following on from their success.
+The advertisements were sent out by theatrical manager Louis Walsh who was looking to make an "Irish Take That" following on from that band's success.
 The auditions were held in The Ormond Centre, in Dublin, in November 1993.
 More than 300 people replied to the advertisement.
 At the auditions the applicants were asked to sing the song "Careless Whisper" by George Michael.
 Each audition would be taped and watched again to judge the applicant's performance.
 Out of the 300, 50 were selected for a second audition.
 For the second audition the applicants where asked to sing two songs, including one of their own choice with a backing tape.
 Mikey Graham sang "Two Out of Three Ain't Bad" by Meat Loaf, Keith Duffy sang "I'm Too Sexy" by Right Said Fred, Ronan Keating sang "Father and Son" by Cat Stevens (a cover version of which the band would later release), and Stephen Gately sang "Hello" by Lionel Richie.
 Out of this 50, 10 were selected for a third audition.
 In the end, Keating, Gately, Duffy, Richard Rock (son of Dickie Rock), Shane Lynch and Mark Walton were chosen.
 This lineup of the group were mocked by both the audience and presenter Gay Byrne in an appearance on The Late Late Show in 1993, where they mimed and danced to the Clubhouse hit "Light My Fire".

-Graham originally was rejected but later join after the departure of Rock.
+Graham originally was rejected but later joined after Rock's departure.

 Boyzone played through 1994 in pubs and clubs all over Northern Ireland before PolyGram signed them up in 1994 and released the cover version of the Four Seasons' hit "Working My Way Back to You", featuring Graham and Gately on lead vocals.
 It reached No. 3 in the Irish Charts.
 The release of their cover version of the classic Johnny Bristol song, "Love Me for a Reason", broke into the British charts.
-The song hit No. 2 in the UK and was included in their 1995 hit debut album Said and Done.
+The song hit No. 2 in the UK and was included in their 1995 hit debut album, Said and Done.
 The album reached the No. 1 spot in Ireland and the UK.
 In 1995, the singles "Key to My Life", "So Good" and "Father and Son" were released, which all got the attention of new fans in Europe.